-When lives are in danger in a medical emergency, it’s not always easy to think clearly.
+When lives are in danger in a medical emergency, or even if you need to provide first aid for asthma attack, it’s not always easy to think clearly.
 It’s also easy to miss details and crucial steps in a process, or even suffer a mental blank, and simply not know what to do or how to start.
 A simple acronym like “Drs ABCD” can help you walk through the process and do each step at the right time.
 You don’t want to be halfway through attempting CPR and realise you’ve forgotten to call an ambulance, or check the area for live electrical wires.

 Why do we use “DRSABCD”?

 There’s a simple answer to that question and a more complicated answer.
-In simple terms, Drs ABCD is a simple way to remember a lot of information.
+In simple terms, Drs ABCD or the DRSABCD action plan is a simple way to remember a lot of information.
 That simple set of 7 letters helps people quickly recall quite a detailed process.